-It is a beautiful city with many small indie shops, side streets leading to cafés, and big shopping centres with cheap chain stores.
+It is a beautiful city with many small indie shops, side streets leading to cafés, and big shopping centers with cheap chain stores.
 It’s a city for everyone, with many different nationalities and cultures gathered at the same place.

 Zürich is one of the most international cities in Switzerland with around 25% of its residents being foreigners.
-What separates Zurich from the other cities in Switzerland is the fact that almost everyone speaks English, which is not common in the mountains areas nor in the city of Geneva.
+What separates Zurich from the other international cities is the fact that almost everyone speaks English, which is not common in the mountains areas nor in the city of Geneva.
 That means it’s easier to get jobs and local friends since the likelihood of everyone speaking a common language is bigger.

 No matter what time of the year there’s always something to do in Zurich.
 In the winter there are outdoor skating rinks, which also offers the opportunity to mingle with the locals.
 Obviously, there’s also the possibility of skiing, as Switzerland is well known for their mountains.
 Flumserberg, which is the closest skiing place, is not more than one hour away, and there’s a train going there directly from the train station next to the accommodation.
 There are tracks for everyone, from the baby slope to the black slopes, or even off-piste.